Krokodil Drug Images: The Effects Of Drug Abuse

 The worst affects of the krokodil drug images include total tissue atrophy, essentially eating the skin and tissue away and exposing bone, leading to loss of appendages.
 Other non fatal (initially) backlashes include pneumonia, blood poisoning, bursting arteries/blood vessels and meningitis.
 These are serious consequences for a cheap high.
 People who inject the drug on a daily or regular regimen have a life span that is reduced to only two-three years after first dose.
 Horrible disfigurement accompanies the prolonged exposure, varying in each individual according to strength and frequency of dosage.
 Brain damage and permanently impaired motor function also awaits the Krokodil abuser.

 Fortunately for America, the substance has not been reported to have breached our borders.
 DEA officials believe this is because of the availability and affordability of black tar heroin and pharmaceutical pain medications like OxyContin.
 Not that these are any better alternatives!
 Drug abuse and addictions can be treated, and the Watershed provides help to those people or loved ones suffering from various afflictions, including mental illnesses and depression.
 Call 1-800-853-1614 for 24/7 help and find some answers now!

 Knowing the dangers, would you try Krodokil?
-Tell us on our Google+ page.
+Share in the comment feed below.

 Written By: Watershed Ashling